 Hart plans to cast and crew this film with Military Veterans as possible.

-While serving in the United States Marine Corps, two Muslim-American brothers are recruited by the CIA to infiltrate a terrorist cell in Afghanistan; struggling in the knowledge that destroying the whole village to kill one man will mean the loss of innocent life and true love.
+Operation: Jericho is the story of two Muslim-American brothers who are serving in the Marine Corp.
+They are recruited by the CIA to infiltrate a terrorist cell in Afghanistan and when they realize that the whole village must be destroyed to kill one man they struggle with the knowledge that this will mean the loss of innocent life and true love.

 “As a former US Marine and a filmmaker who has produced and directed cultural awareness training films for the United States Army and United States Air force, I found this story not only interesting but extremely important to tell in today’s culturally conflicted world.” – Jody Hart